Dr Ilona Cairns

 - Criminal Evidence & Proof (LLM)

-Ilona currently co-ordinates Family Law Ordinary, Gender, Law & Society (Hons) and Gender, Law & Society (LLM).
+Ilona co-ordinates Family Law Ordinary, Gender, Law & Society (Hons) and Criminal Evidence and Proof (LLM).